King's Norton, Leicestershire

 King's Norton is a village and civil parish in the Harborough district of Leicestershire, England.
 It is situated to the east of Leicester, and about 2+1/2 mi south-west from Billesdon.
 According to the 2001 census the parish had a population of 69.
-At the 2011 census the population remained less than 100 and is included in the civil parish of Gaulby.
+At the 2021 census the population was 62.

 There is a small cluster of houses around the junction of three roads which lead to Gaulby, Little Stretton, and Illston on the Hill; this includes the manor-house, Vicarage, and church.
 In 1563 there were 12 households, in 1670 there were 17 households.
 The maximum known population was just over 60 in the 19th century.

 Manor house and other houses

 The L-shaped manor house is adjacent to the east end of the church.
 Most of the two storey (plus attics) main structure was probably built by William Whalley (d.1635) or his son Ralph.
 Sash windows were inserted into the main wing (red brick on an ironstone plinth) in the early 18th century.
 There is a mid-17th century staircase which has been altered.
 The old kitchen was in the smaller wing; the kitchen is now in a previous brew-house c.1800.
 The roof of this wing has an arch-braced collar-beam truss.

 Also on this plot is a square brick dovecote with a small diaper pattern (poss. later 17th century).
 There is a tablet dated 1726 with the initials of Bernard and Anne Whalley on another building.

 Other notable buildings are The Limes, Wyggeston Farm (c1700 plus older fragments), a timber-framed cottage, Lime Cottage (18th century brick), The Grange (1870, formerly The Laurels), the village hall (1921 from Co-operative Society).